litex-hub/litex-boards/README.md

 - Change the CPU: add `--cpu-type=lm32, microwatt, serv, rocket, etc... `
 - Change the Bus standard: add `--bus-standard=wishbone, axi-lite`
 - Enable components: add `--with-ethernet --with-etherbone --with-sdcard etc...`
-- Load application code to the CPU from UART/Ethernet/SDCard, etc...:  https://github.com/enjoy-digital/litex/wiki/Load-Application-Code-To-CPU
+- [Load application code to the CPU](https://github.com/enjoy-digital/litex/wiki/Load-Application-Code-To-CPU) over UART/Ethernet/SDCard, etc...
 - Create a bridge with your computer to easily [access the main bus of your SoC](https://github.com/enjoy-digital/litex/wiki/Use-Host-Bridge-to-control-debug-a-SoC)
 - Add a Logic Analyzer to your SoC to easily [observe/debug your design](https://github.com/enjoy-digital/litex/wiki/Use-LiteScope-To-Debug-A-SoC)
 - Simulate your SoC and interact with it at decent speed with [LiteX Sim](https://github.com/enjoy-digital/litex/blob/master/litex/tools/litex_sim.py)/Verilator.
-- Integrate external cores/CPU in your design.
+- Integrate external cores/CPU to create your own design.
 - etc...

 Please use `./target.py --help` to see the pre-built various possibilities.